coralproject/atoll/readme.md

 ### Environment

-Ensure we have Python 3
+Ensure we have Python 3.4+

-If not, this will install phyhon3, set up the environment without disrupting your current python install:
+If your python environment is pre 3.4+, this will install pyhon3, set up the environment without disrupting your current python install:
 ```
 brew install python3
 pip3 install virtualenv